choderalab/assaytools/docs/theory.rst

 Theory
 ******

+This section describes the theory behind the various Bayesian model fitting schemes in `AssayTools`.

-Bayesian sampling
+Bayesian analysis
 =================

-`AssayTools` uses a Bayesian model to infer unknown parameters (such as the free energy of ligand binding) from experimental data.
+`AssayTools` uses `Bayesian inference `https://en.wikipedia.org/wiki/Bayesian_inference>`_ to infer unknown parameters (such as ligand binding free energies) from experimental spectroscopic data.
-It does this to allow the complete uncertainty---in the form of the joint distribution of all unknown parameters---to be characterized.
+It does this to allow the complete uncertainty---in the form of the joint distribution of all unknown parameters---to be rigorously characterized.
-The most common way to summarize these results is generally confidence intervals of individual parameters, but much more sophisticated analyses are also possible.
+The most common way to summarize these results is generally to extract confidence intervals of individual parameters, but much more sophisticated analyses---such as examining the correlation between parameters---are also possible.

 Unknown parameters
 ------------------